Compare Tree Removal Quotes Now

 Resource: Tree removal cost guide

-If the tree is located next to a building, electric line or a fence, then it will cost you more to remove.
+If the tree is located next to a building, electric line, or fence, then it will cost you more to remove.
 In addition, the type of trees also affects removal charges.
 For instance, oak trees are more expensive to remove compared to pine.
 So the average price of tree removal greatly depends on these factors.